 With P=0.75 there is still no chance of either team winning if no goals are scored.
 This is true for any value of P. When one goal is scored the better team has a 75% chance of winning and the poorer team has a 25% chance of winning.
 It is clear from the charts that as P becomes larger fewer goals are required to yield an almost certain probability that the better team wins.

 The number of goals is the average number of total goals expected to be scored in a match.
-Is the sum of the number of goals scored by each team.
+It is the sum of the number of goals scored by each team.
 Very few goals are scored in soccer so soccer sits on the far left hand side of the above graphs.
 Other sports sit somewhere further to the right.

 Few goals are scored in soccer.
 This means the odds of the better team winning aren’t as good as they should be.
 For a one sided game, with a very good team playing against a very bad team, P might be say above 0.9 and several goals will likely be scored as the better team dominates.
 So in this case, even for soccer, the better team will likely always win.
 But I want to focus on when two good teams play and one is a bit better than the other.
 For example, when P=0.6 and the total number of goals scored is 2, the better team only has a 36% chance of winning.
 The chance of a draw is 48% and the chance of the poorer team winning is 16%.
 The better team still has better odds of winning compared to the poorer team but the most likely result is a draw and the better team has poorer odds of winning than a 50/50 coin flip.
 When the number of goals scored is more typical of the score in other sports, let’s pick say 100 for basketball, then when P=0.6 the probability of the better team winning is about 97.3%, the chance of the poorer team winning is 1.7% and the chance of a draw is about 1%.
 Remember we are talking total number of goals – the sum of the score of both teams, so 100 is reasonable for basketball.
 Even a bit low.